 I couldn't hear [background noises] and female voices are soft and I had difficulty hearing them.
 I bought the Max and I like them really well.
-The interaction with the customer service team was excellent.
-I like the style of the hearing aids because they're almost invisible.
-You get a good look and it's so easy to adjust the volume.Read Full Review
+The interaction with the customer service team was excellent...
+You get a good look and it's so easy to adjust the volume.Read full review

 Eargo hearing aids

-Eargo's open-fit hearing aids feature silicone Flexi fibers that allow for increased airflow, letting frequencies pass more easily into your ear and giving you more natural sound amplification.
-The Flexi fibers also prevent the plugging sensation commonly felt when using traditional plastic hearing aids.
+Eargo's open-fit hearing aids feature silicone Flexis that allow for increased airflow, letting frequencies pass more easily into your ear and giving you more natural sound amplification.
+The Flexis also prevent the plugging sensation commonly felt when using traditional plastic hearing aids.

 There are three Eargo hearing aid models:

-- Eargo Max, Eargo’s mid-tier option, provides a sound amplification boost with improved noise reduction.
-Equipped with similar specs as the Eargo Plus, the Eargo Max model features better sound quality, state-of-the-art Flexi fibers (the “Flexi Dome”) and advanced sound profile memory that includes voice indicators.
+- Eargo Max, provides a sound amplification boost with improved noise reduction.
+The Eargo Max model features excellent sound quality, state-of-the-art Flexi fibers (the “Flexi Dome”) and advanced sound profile memory that includes voice indicators.

-- Eargo Neo is Eargo’s top-tier device and features Flexi Fibers called “Flexi Palms.”
-Eargo Neo provides the highest level of noise amplification and reduction of all the Eargo products.
+- Eargo Neo features better noise reduction, better feedback cancellation and more added stable gain (for signal below 65dBSPL).
 The Neo device is controllable through Eargo’s mobile or web app, making it easier to adjust to your settings.
 You can also request an Eargo Hearing Professional to help you find your perfect sound settings via the mobile app.